BrunoMVPCosta/BrunoMVPCosta.github.io/_drafts/2017-08-22-undo-changes-git.md

 You probably also noticed that you were not asked to confirm the checkout.
 Please remember, this is a very dangerous command.
 As far as I know, there is no way to recover those changes using git.

 git reset

+To understand `git reset` we first need to go to the basics about the three main sections we have on git, those are `Working tree`, `Staging area` and `Git directory`.

+Git directory is where all the information regarding metadata and object is stored.
+The staging area, also known as `index`, is a file with information about what will go into your next commit.
+The working tree consist of files that you are currently working on.

+These concepts are important, because reset will change different sections depending on how we use it.
+Any change on the working tree is considered a dangerous change, because if we delete something from the working tree that was not commited or added to stage yet will be lost.

+`git reset` is used often and it is one of those commands that can destroy work, because it affects the working tree.

 git clean